 H.E.
 Ahmed Bin Nasser Al Mahrizi is the Chairman of the Company and joined the Board in August, 2013.
-He is the Minister of Tourism Government of Oman and previously held the position of Chief of Eastern Europe, European Department of Oman Ministry of Foreign Affairs; Ambassador to Algeria and non-resident Ambassador to Kazakhstan and non-resident Ambassador to Kirghizia and Ambassador to the French Republic and non-resident Ambassador to Portugal.
+He is the Minister of Tourism Government of Oman and previously held the position of Chief of Eastern Europe, European Department of Oman Ministry of Foreign Affairs; Ambassador to Algeria and non-resident Ambassador to Ghana, Gabon, Burkina Faso and Niger; Ambassador to Kazakhstan and non-resident Ambassador to Kirghizia and Ambassador to the French Republic and non-resident Ambassador to Portugal.